-Description Staff Comments . → Length of consultation It is problematic for the Provincial government to provide stakeholders with only 30 days to comment on some of the matters under Bill 23.
-There are multiple proposed amendments to a number of Acts and regulations, as well as a review of various housing and land use policies, which will have significant impacts on all stakeholders, including municipalities.
-Not only is there a substantial amount of material to review, but municipalities across Ontario recently held their municipal elections.
-The consultation period does not make allowances for the fact that every municipality has a new Council that is getting settled, standing committees are being formed, and that staff need enough time to planning approvals.
+Description Staff Comments Length of consultation It is problematic for the Provincial government to provide stakeholders with only 30 days to comment on some of the matters under Bill 23.
+There are multiple proposed amendments to a number of Acts and regulations, as well as a review of various number of Acts and regulations, as well as a review of various housing and land use policies, which will have significant impacts on all stakeholders, including municipalities.
+Not only is there a substantial amount of material to review, but municipalities across.
+Ontario recently held their municipal elections.
+The consultation Ontario recently held their municipal elections.
+The consultation period does not make allowances for the fact that every municipality has a new Council that is getting settled, standing committees are being formed, and that staff need enough time to properly respond and prepare a report to their respective Committees and Councils to prepare them for the Province's significant changes to the legislative framework of municipal planning approvals.
 Staff request that the consultation period be extended until the end of the 1 st quarter of 2023.
 2. Municipal housing targets The draft proposed target for the City of Oshawa is to build 23,000 units by 2032.
 This would require the City to issue building permits for 2,300 units each year for the next ten years, assuming that the development industry has access to the resources and skills required to deliver new housing at such a level.
-1,321 new dwelling units and in the last ten years, the greatest
+Staff are concerned that the City may not be able to achieve this target.
+The City has never achieved a building permit issuance rate of 2.300 units in a year.
+In 2021, the City issued permits for 1,321 new dwelling units and in the last ten years, the greatest